roytang/blog/content/notes/2018/06/1006522419115245568/index.md

   url: https://twitter.com/roytang/statuses/1006522419115245568/
 - type: facebook
   url: https://www.facebook.com/stephen.roy.tang/posts/10156700373338912
+title: ''
 ---

-RT [@valerievaldes](https://twitter.com/valerievaldes/): Hey, friend.
+Hey, friend.
 Were you a smart kid who always heard about how smart you were and are now not feeling so smart?
-Are you, i…
+Are you, in fact, feeling fairly shitty about yourself?
+This thread is for you.